 Heart arrhythmias, commonly known as irregular heartbeats, are caused by irregularities in the electrical impulses that dictate the heart's rhythm.
 Many people do not experience symptoms related to a heart arrhythmia, but some patients may feel a fluttering in the chest, shortness of breath, dizziness and fainting.

-JFK Medical Center is home to one of the busiest electrophysiology labs in the region where we offer advanced treatment options for heart arrhythmia conditions, like atrial fibrillation.
+JFK Heart Hospital is home to one of the busiest electrophysiology labs in the region where we offer advanced treatment options for heart arrhythmia conditions, like atrial fibrillation.
 We offer treatments including cardiac ablation, pacemaker or implantable cardioverter defibrillator (ICD) insertion and the left atrial appendage closure (LAAC) implant.

 Heart and vascular surgical care

-The Heart and Vascular Institute at JFK Medical Center boasts one of the most extensive cardiovascular surgical programs in Florida.
+JFK Heart Hospital boasts one of the most extensive cardiovascular surgical programs in Florida.
 We stay on the cutting-edge of new heart and vascular surgery techniques so we can offer the latest treatments to our patients.

 Our surgeons perform a range of valve replacement and repair procedures, coronary artery bypass grafts (CABG), cardiac ablations and much more.

-JFK Medical Center is home to a Cardiac Catheterization Lab (Cath Lab), where noninvasive diagnostic exams and minimally invasive heart procedures can be performed.
+JFK Heart Hospital is home to a Cardiac Catheterization Lab (Cath Lab), where noninvasive diagnostic exams and minimally invasive heart procedures can be performed.
 These procedures include: